8 Things to Know and Share About the Annunciation

 2. When is the Annunciation normally celebrated and why does it sometimes move?

-Normally the Solemnity of the Annunciation is celebrated on March 25th.
+Normally the Solemnity of the Annunciation is celebrated March 25.

 Still, the Annunciation is an important solemnity, and so it doesn’t just vanish from the calendar.
 Instead, as the rubrics in the Roman Missal note: